facebook/docusaurus/website-1.x/blog/2021-05-12-announcing-docusaurus-two-beta.md

 We will build a better **theming infrastructure** and refactor the classic theme to use it.

-If you don't customize your Docusaurus site much, you can consider Docusaurus stable.
+If you customize your site, you may find these planned improvements quite valuable.

 ## What's new?